Volleyball is a complex game of simple skills. The ball is spiked

 ceiling, so a set continues until one of the teams gains a

 two-point advantage.
 Previously, all sets were to 15 points,

 with the first four sets having a ceiling of 17 and the final

 set requiring at least a two-point winning advantage.

-- From 1996, the FIVB introduced a new specialist role: the
+- In 1998, the FIVB introduced a new specialist role: the

 libero.
 This player wears a different coloured uniform from the